MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 ---
 # Install and manage Surface Hub Smart Camera

 Surface Hub Smart Camera<sup>1</sup> is designed for hybrid teams and optimized for remote participants.
 With a sharp focus on the foreground and background, remote participants can see people interact with content on the Surface Hub while viewing everyone else in the room.
-Surface Hub Smart Camera has a wide field of view greater than 136 degrees, automatic framing, high-quality glass optics, and a low light sensor.
+Surface Hub Smart Camera has a wide field of view greater than 136 degrees, automatic framing<sup>2</sup>, high-quality glass optics, and a low light sensor.
 To learn more, see the following resources:

 - [Surface Hub Smart Camera tech specs](surface-hub-smart-camera-tech-specs.md).
 - [Video demo](https://youtu.be/sgv_TeT8RB8)